Annissa Essaibi George

+In January 2021, Essaibi George announced her candidacy in that year's election for mayor of Boston.
+Her candidacy was considered centrist in comparison to that of the other leading candidates.
+She placed second in the election's nonpartisan primary, outperforming then-acting mayor Kim Janey and other candidates including Andrea Campbell and John Barros.
+She faced Michelle Wu in the general election, and was defeated by Wu by a landslide.

 Early life

 Annissa Essaibi George was born on December 12, 1973, in Boston, Massachusetts.
 Her parents met while studying in Paris.
 Her mother was born to Polish parents in a displaced persons camp in Germany but grew up in Boston.
 Her father, Ezzeddine, was from Tunisia.
 They relocated to the United States in 1972, settling in the Dorchester neighborhood of Boston.
-She and her three siblings were raised Catholic while her father was a practicing Muslim.
+Essaibi George and her three siblings were raised Catholic while her father was a practicing Muslim.

 After graduating from Boston Technical High School (now the John D. O'Bryant School of Mathematics & Science), Essaibi George attended Bentley College, a business school in Waltham, Mass., for two years, before transferring to Boston University, where she was a political science major.
-While in college, she interned in the Washington, D.C. office of Max Baucus.
-After graduating from B.U., she worked as the Student Services Liaison at the Boston Private Industry Council.
+While in college, she interned in the Washington, D.C., office of Max Baucus.
+After graduating from B.U., she worked as the student services liaison at the Boston Private Industry Council.
 She continued her education by earning a master's degree in education from the University of Massachusetts-Boston, later teaching social studies electives at East Boston High School from 2001 to 2014.

-City Council career
+Unsuccessful 2013 city council campaign

+Essaibi George is affiliated with the Democratic Party.
+She first ran unsuccessfully for Boston City Council in the 2013 election for at-large seats.